― Advertisement ―

 Bittersweet nightshade has a broad spectrum of pharmacological activities due to its complex chemical makeup.
 The following are some of the plant’s most notable health advantages:

 Solanine, a prominent alkaloid found in bittersweet nightshade, has been demonstrated to have potent anti-inflammatory benefits.
-Solanine was discovered to reduce the production of pro-inflammatory cytokines and inhibit the activation of the NF-B signaling pathway in vitro in a study by Yin et al. (2018).
+Solanine was discovered to reduce the production of pro-inflammatory cytokines and inhibit the activation of the NF-B signaling pathway in vitro in a by Yin et al. (2018).

-Antioxidant activity: Bittersweet nightshade flavonoids and phenolic compounds are potent antioxidants that neutralize free radicals and guard against oxidative stress (Wojdyo et al., 2014).
+Antioxidant activity: Bittersweet nightshade flavonoids and phenolic compounds are potent that neutralize free radicals and guard against oxidative stress (Wojdyo et al., 2014).
 Bittersweet nightshade’s antioxidant properties may help defend the body against oxidative stress-related illnesses, including cardiovascular disease and neurological ailments.

 Antimicrobial activity: Studies have shown that bittersweet nightshade can fight off several bacteria, fungi, and viruses (Rai et al., 2011).
 The plant’s alkaloid and phenolic content is chiefly responsible for its antibacterial capabilities, which can prevent the growth and spread of hazardous microbes.